Planning and building

 You can apply online to have a building or structure listed through the Historic England website.

-The list itself is managed by Historic England, but the final decision whether or not to list is made by the Department for Culture, Media and Sport.
+The list itself is managed by Historic England, but the final decision whether or not to list is made by the Department for Digital, Culture, Media and Sport.

 Buildings are added to the list using a procedure known as spot listing.
 These buildings have the same status as other listed buildings.
 Spot listing is sometimes preceded by a Building Preservation Notice, which is served by the council.